Introducing the HUNU-Pocket-Sized Portable Eco Coffee Cup. An innovative eco-friendly portable coffee cup. Fit it in your pocket and take it anywhere.

 After looking at many other materials, none could compare to silicone.
 It’s odor and stain-resistant, flexible and durable.
-It’s also easy to clean, doesn’t leak toxic chemicals and can withstand high temperatures.
+It’s also easy to clean, doesn’t leak toxic chemicals, and can withstand high temperatures.

-Plus, it’s an abundant natural resource, so chances of scarcity are super low.
+Plus, it’s an abundant natural resource, so the chances of scarcity are super low.
 The silicone used in the HUNU cup is LFGB and FDA approved, which is the highest safety certification in Europe and the USA.

 Here’s Why The HUNU Cup is So Great

-The pocket-sized coffee cup is an excellent innovation in so many ways:
+This eco-friendly portable coffee cup is an excellent innovation in so many ways: